BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 1:1 In the beginning God created the heavewn and the earth.
 1:1 In the beginning God created the heavens and the earth.
+GENESIS 1:1 In the beginning God created the heavens and the earth.

 1:2 Now the earth was formless and desolate, and there was darkness upon the surface of the watery deep, and God's active